 Token efficiency: a measured comparison

-The web is messier than this sample.
-External measurements on real pages report sharper gaps:
+These are numbers for one specific synthetic document.
+The web is messier than this sample, and external measurements on real pages report sharper gaps:

 Whichever benchmark you trust, the direction is the same: HTML pays a wrapper tax that Markdown avoids, and the tax compounds for context-heavy prompts where you want to fit several documents into one window.